 Dr Rebecca Lim is a leader in cell therapy research and Head of the Amnion Cell Biology Research Group at Hudson Institute.
-Her research into amnion cells from the human placenta is in clinical trials for liver cirrhosis, stroke and cerebral palsy.
+Her research into amnion cells from the human placenta is in several clinical trials.
 However, the high cost and labour-intensive manufacture could mean that only a small number of patients benefit from these therapies.

 Scinogy’s invention reduces the time needed for cell manufacturing.
 This has a knock-on effect of reducing labour and material costs, possibly reducing the price of these cell therapies by as much as 90 per cent.